Ayush-004/rust-zero-knowledge/readme.md

 Implementing additional protocols and methods within the ZKP framework.
 ### Performance Optimization:
 Profiling and optimizing the application for better performance and scalability.

-- Exploring domain-specific languages (DSLs) for defining and implementing cryptographic protocols more intuitively.

-This project stands as a testament to the practical application of POPL principles in solving real-world problems in the domain of secure communication and authentication.